Development

 Tests

-The integration tests that actually start Keycloak containers using Docker can be executed with poetry run pytest --integration.
+The integration tests that actually start Keycloak containers using Docker can be executed with uv run pytest --integration.
 The Keycloak versions for which the tests are executed can be found in conftest.py.
 It can be overridden by setting the environment variable INTEGRATION_TEST_KEYCLOAK_VERSIONS to a space-separated list of Keycloak container image tags (see quay.io).

 Docker Image